Rudas Baths

-The baths were used by Sokollu Mehmed Pasha, governor of Buda Vilayet of the Ottomans between 1566 and 1578.
+The baths were commissioned by Sokollu Mustafa Pasha who was the governor (beylerbey) of Buda between 1566 and 1578.
 This is inscribed in Hungarian in the baths, on a stone standing atop the Juve spring, which is believed by locals to have a rejuvenating effect on people.
+As Sokollu Mustafa Pasha was the nephew of Grand Vizier Sokollu Mehmed Pasha, Rudas baths echoes the design and dimensions of similar monumental Ottoman constructions in Istanbul.

 The baths were used as a location for the opening scene of the 1988 action movie Red Heat, starring Arnold Schwarzenegger and James Belushi.

+An orgy scene was filmed in 1997 in the octagonal pool for the adult movie Concupiscence.

 It re-opened at the beginning of 2006, after a comprehensive renovation of its interior.

-The baths are open to women only on Tuesdays, to men the rest of the week, and both men and women on the weekend.
-The attached swimming pool is always open to both men and women.